 Online news websites are filled with the latest news about companies and their employees.

 - Yahoo!
 Finance – Yahoo!
-Finance provides and extensive financial information, news, tools and in-depth research on public companies.
+Finance provides extensive financial information, news, tools, and in-depth research on public companies.

-Entrepreneur Magazine – Entrepreneur magazine provides information for small business owners and aspiring entrepreneurs.
-It provides articles that focus on technology, business management, marketing, business strategy and the latest trends.
-If you’re thinking about starting a small business, this mag is packed with great ideas, inspiration, and even franchise opportunities to help get you started.
-A great mag for private eyes who are thinking of starting or expanding their business or franchise.
+- Entrepreneur Magazine – Entrepreneur magazine provides information for small business owners and aspiring entrepreneurs.
+It provides articles on technology, business management, marketing, business strategy, and the latest trends.
+If you’re considering starting a small business, this mag is packed with great ideas, inspiration, and even franchise opportunities to help get you started.
+This an excellent mag for private eyes who are thinking of starting or expanding their business or franchise.

-Forbes – Forbes magazine is generally considered the ultimate business magazine.
-It is geared more toward upper level management and talks about major issues affecting business and corporations.
-However, even small business owners can learn from the insightful articles, research, and data in this publication.
-It touches on just about every area and issue that affects businesses of all sizes and is a great publication.
+- Forbes – Forbes magazine is generally considered the ultimate business magazine.
+It is geared more toward upper-level management and discusses major issues affecting businesses and corporations.
+However, small business owners can learn from this publication’s insightful articles, research, and data.
+It touches on just about every area and issue that affects businesses of all sizes and is an excellent publication.
 The perfect mag for private eyes who need to learn about the latest trends in corporate America.

-Fast Company Magazine – Fast Company is a business magazine that focuses on the fast pace of business, innovation, and information.
+- Fast Company Magazine – Fast Company is a business magazine focusing on the fast pace of business, innovation, and information.

-Inc. – Inc. Magazine is the only major business magazine edited exclusively to guide CEOs and owners of small-to-midsize companies to success.
+- Inc. – Inc. Magazine is the only major business magazine edited exclusively to guide CEOs and owners of small-to-midsize companies to success.
 Inc. provides fresh, insightful analyses to give the major players in the business world the tools they need to excel.
-Each issue, written by managerial gurus and experts, utilizes real life examples of strategies, case studies, and successes and failures edited specifically to illuminate new ways in which its readers can benefit.
-Big and small organizations alike turn to Inc. to make sense of ever-changing business world.